m-gaucher/ACC_Dev/CSC-119/docs/In-Class Programs 13 - 14/README.md

 * **Importing Modules**
 * **Turtle Graphics**

 Our goal is to ensure our Turtle Graphics environment is stable and functioning.
 This will allow us to begin work on Program 1.
-Additionally, we intend to understand the absolute position system of the Turtle, inside the graphics window.
+Additionally, we intend to understand the absolute position system of the Turtle inside the graphics window.

 > :turtle: **_Before continuing please install Turtle from [here](http://pythonturtle.org/)_**